 Unfortunately, from time to time, a product changes its formula to – gasp! – add gluten!
-In this article, I share several brands that have added gluten, changed labels, or otherwise confused the gluten-free community with their about-face moves.
+In this article, I share 8 brands that have added gluten, changed labels, or otherwise confused the gluten-free community with their about-face moves.
 Please read my disclosures.

-This post includes a running list of products that were once gluten-free but are no longer gluten-free.
-It serves as a stark reminder of the importance of continuously checking ingredient labels, even if it’s a product you’ve bought a hundred times, as labels, ingredients, and formulations can change anytime and without any notice.
+It serves as a stark reminder of the importance of continuously checking ingredient labels, even if it’s a product you’ve bought a hundred times.

 Please send me a note if you hear or know of a product that should be included on this list.
-Last updated January 2023.
+Last updated September 2023.

 (1) PopCorners Removes Gluten-Free Certification